YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

 \subsection{Data Acquisition and Preparation}

-Data acquisition was carried out using a robotic platform that was equipped with an Intel RealSense D435i camera, mounted on a UR5e robotic arm as depicted in Figure \ref{fig:Method1}.
+Data acquisition was carried out using a robotic platform that was equipped with an Intel RGB-D camera, mounted on a UR5e robotic arm as depicted in Figure \ref{fig:Method1}.
 This setup facilitated the capture of RGB images of immature fruitlets in a commercial "Scifresh" apple orchard located in Prosser, Washington State, USA.
-The images were collected prior to thinning in May 2024, with the appropriate timing for fruitlet thinning determined through regular monitoring of the commercial apple orchard and ongoing communication with growers and laborers.
-The orchard was planted with tree row spacing of 10 feet apart and a spacing of 3 feet between trees.
+The images were collected prior to fruitlet thinning in May 2024, with the appropriate timing for fruitlet thinning determined through regular monitoring of the commercial apple orchard and ongoing communication with growers and farm workers.
+The orchard used was planted in 2008 with tree row spacing of 3 meter and an intra-row tree spacing of 1 meter.

-A total of 1147 images were collected using Intel RealSense D435i camera as shown in Figure \ref{fig:Method1}.
+In this study, a total of 1,147 images were collected using Intel RealSense D435i camera.
 This camera features a depth-sensing system utilizing active infrared (IR) stereo vision and an inertial measurement unit (IMU).
 The camera’s depth sensor operates using structured light technology, which employs a pattern projector to create disparities between stereo images captured by two IR cameras.
-With a resolution of 1280 × 720 pixels, the camera can capture depth information up to a range of 10 meters.
-It supports a frame rate up to 90 frames per second (fps), offering a 69.4° horizontal field of view (HFOV) and 42.5° vertical field of view (VFOV).
+The 3D sensor of this camera has a resolution of 1280 × 720 pixels and can capture depth information up to a range of 10 m.
+The camera supports a frame rate up to 90 frames per second (fps), and has a horizontal field of view (HFOV) of 69.4° and vertical field of view (VFOV) of 42.5°.
 Additionally, the 6-axis IMU provides precise orientation data, enhancing the alignment of depth data and scene understanding.